kochelmonster/articles/cleancode/article.md

 f32 total = TotalAreaVTBL(1, &myHexagon);
 ```

-**In switch code**, you have have to change every function to insert your hexagon code!
-If you want to sell your library to third parties, you have to provide the complete source code, so the can modify it.
-But what will happen, when you release the next version?
+**In switch code**, every function must be modified to handle hexagons.
+Library vendors would need to provide full source code for customers to add shapes—but what happens when you release the next version?
+Customer modifications become merge conflicts.

-**In table code**, extension is practically impossible without modifying the library source code or creating wrappers that defeat the original optimization purpose.
+**In table code**, extension requires either modifying the library source or creating wrapper layers that defeat the original optimization.

-Casey Muratori's optimizations come at a high cost: It is neither maintainable nor extensible.
-In what will your customer invest his money?
-Extensible and maintainable software that needs a faster hardware (which gets cheaper and faster every year) or a highly optimized but inflexible and unmaintainable software that can run on cpu's from 10 years ago?
+Muratori's optimizations extract a steep price: they sacrifice both maintainability and extensibility.
+This forces a strategic choice: invest in flexible, maintainable software that may require faster hardware (which becomes cheaper annually), or lock yourself into highly optimized but inflexible code frozen in time?

 ## Part 4: Performance Claims Analysis

+### The Fundamental Methodological Flaw

+Before examining the performance numbers, we must address a critical issue with Muratori's comparison methodology: **he compares demo-quality clean code against highly optimized implementations**.
+This is fundamentally unfair—like comparing a bicycle against a Formula 1 race car and concluding that bicycles are inherently slow.

+Muratori's "clean code" baseline appears designed for readability and teaching purposes, not performance.
+It lacks even basic optimizations that would be standard in any performance-sensitive clean code implementation:
+- No loop unrolling
+- No compiler optimization flags consideration
+- No data structure optimization
+- No algorithmic improvements
+- No consideration of cache-friendly patterns

+Meanwhile, his "optimized" versions employ aggressive techniques:
+- Manual loop unrolling
+- Processor-specific optimizations
+- Cache-optimized data layouts
+- Branch prediction exploitation

+**A fair comparison would pit optimized clean code against optimized procedural code**, not demo code against production-tuned implementations.
+This methodological flaw undermines the entire premise that clean code is inherently slower.

+### Empirical Verification

-Unfortunately the Casey Muratori did not publish the benchmark code he used to measure the speed.
-According to his article his version run 25 times faster than the clean code version.
-I used his code samples and wrote my own benchmark code.
-Here is the result on a AMD Ryzen 7 8745H:
+Despite this methodological issue, let's examine the actual performance claims.
+Muratori's performance claims lack reproducible benchmark code, reporting that his optimized versions run 25 times faster than the clean code baseline.
+To verify these claims, I implemented his code samples and created comprehensive benchmarks.
+Testing on an AMD Ryzen 7 8745H yielded these results:

 | Benchmark | Time (ms) | Speedup Factor |
 |-----------|-----------|----------------|